nick-bailey/Poverty-and-private-renting/README.md

 *        FEEDBACK ON THE CODE IS WELCOMED.

 ## Data sources
-This note appears in the 'master' file and explains how to obtain the data.
+This note appears in the 'master' file and explains how to obtain the individual-level survey data.

 *    1. DATA SOURCES
 *         THE SYNTAX RUNS ON A SET OF FILES DOWNLOADED FROM THE UK DATA SERVICE.